rafael-malespin/RevatureProject2/README.md

 - Sucessfully deploy project on EC2
 - Implement Notifications of Likes and Comments
 - Implement Follower features
+- Implement Logging with Tomcat (Logging during unit tests is functional)

 ## Getting Started
 - First, you need to clone the project